 Visitors often relax in the Dead Sea as if lying on dry land, reading and sunbathing.
 Because the water is so dense, sinking in the Dead Sea without special diving equipment is virtually impossible.
 A denser rock or something denser than the water would sink easily.

 Can you drown in the Dead Sea?

-Since one cannot sink in the Dead Sea the conventional wisdom is that one cannot drown in it.
-To be sure, one cannot drown in the sea in the conventional sense, by slipping below the surface.
+Since one cannot sink in the Dead Sea, the conventional wisdom is that one cannot drown in it.
+Certainly, one cannot drown in the sea in the conventional sense by slipping below the surface.
 However, as mentioned in the safety section, people can and do drown in the Dead Sea all the time.

-Fortunately, lifeguards are available to pull bathers out who get into trouble as long as you go to one of the official beaches mentioned in this post, during their hours of operation.
+Fortunately, lifeguards can pull bathers who get into trouble out as long as you go to one of the official beaches mentioned in this post during their hours of operation.